Digging Deeper

 By Eden & Sydney Greenberg

-After receiving a Bloomberg Philanthropies YCAF Microgrant last year, and assisting in building a greenhouse in Zinsser Community Garden, my sister and I decided we wanted to educate younger children at the greenhouse.
+After receiving a Bloomberg Philanthropies YCAF Microgrant last year, and assisting in building a greenhouse in Zinsser Community Garden, my sister and I decided to educate younger children at the greenhouse.
 Our project goals were to educate in a fun, hands-on way, through activities, gardening, walks, etc.

 Lessons learned